Skip to content

 Long Term Care vs Assisted Living Insurance

 Planning for future care starts with understanding your options.
 Many families hear terms like long term care insurance and assisted living insurance and assume they’re interchangeable.
 In reality, they work very differently.
-Long term care insurance is designed to follow you across multiple care settings—often including home care, assisted living, memory care, and nursing facilities—while assisted living–only coverage is focused on one specific type of facility.
+Long term care insurance is designed to follow you across multiple care settings—often including home care, assisted living, memory care, and nursing facilities—while assisted living–only coverage is typically focused on one specific type of facility.

-Request a Long Term Care Quote
+Request a Long Term Care Quote Explore Long Term Care Insurance

 What Long Term Care Insurance Typically Covers

-Long term care (LTC) insurance is built to support you across the full continuum of care as your needs change over time.
+Long term care (LTC) insurance is built to support you across the full continuum of care as needs change over time.
+Most modern LTC policies are triggered when you need help with at least two Activities of Daily Living (ADLs)—such as bathing, dressing, or transferring—or when a doctor documents severe cognitive impairment that requires substantial supervision.

 What Assisted Living–Only Insurance Covers